 Before You Go.
 Seattle is notorious for rain, but Safeco Field has a retractable roof, so the games will not be rained out.
 Before you go, check the websites of the Seattle Times and the Seattle Post-Intelligencer for the weather forecast.
-Right now, they're predicting the low 80s for daylight and the high 50s for evenings.
+Right now, it looks like you might get away with no rain, and even nice weather: They're predicting the high 70s for daylight and the high 50s for evenings.

 Seattle is in the Pacific Time Zone, 3 hours behind New York.
 Adjust your timepieces accordingly.